- The essentials for podcasting are a microphone, headphones, and a podcast recording app

 Here, we’ve curated a selection of the best podcast recording apps out there right now to narrow down your decision:

-Best all-rounder podcast recording apps
+The 8 best podcast recording apps all-round

 - Remote recording.
 Record with remote participants wherever they are.